arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 ![Disk cache-control flow](https://user-images.githubusercontent.com/4745789/80286313-4e57e680-8748-11ea-88c2-dcb67f6ac566.png)

-Since the cache is very costly, it is magnitude smaller in capacity than the disk.
+Since the cache is very costly, it is in magnitude smaller in capacity than the disk.
 It can only hold some fixed number of pages which means the cache suffers from the problem of getting full very quickly.
 Once the cache gets full, the engine needs to evict an old page so that the new page, which according to the temporal locality of reference is going to be accessed in the near future, could get a place in the cache.

 The most common strategy that decides the page that will be evicted from the cache is the [Least Recently Used cache eviction strategy](https://en.wikipedia.org/wiki/Cache_replacement_policies#Least_recently_used_(LRU)).
 This strategy uses Temporal Locality of Reference to the core and hence evicts the page which was not accessed the longest, thus maximizing the time the most-recently accessed pages are held in the cache.